kaihendry/dabase.com/content/blog/Microservice-timeouts.md

 Microservices are attractive to people familiar with the Unix philosophy:

-- do one thing and do it right
+- Do one thing and do it right
-- separation of ownership -- each service can have clear ownership and boundaries, allowing the service owner to operate and make deployments independently from each other
+- Separation of ownership -- each service can have clear ownership and boundaries, allowing the service owner to operate and make deployments independently from each other
-- universal interface between them
+- Universal interface between them

 However...